Junjie-Chu/CompSci_4/CommunityAnalysis/Readme.md

 ##### pycowview
 The only difference is about the onmi, the path is 'pycowview/onmi-master/'
 ### Example folder
 Examples of different functions, analyses and communitiy detection methods.
+***Note: Its own Readme.md can be found in itself.
+Click 'examples' and you will find it.***
 ### Utilize folder
-Functions and codes which may be utilized again!
+Functions and codes which may be utilized again.
+***Note: Its own Readme.md can be found in itself.
+Click 'utilize' and you will find it.***